ncullen93/pyGOBN/README.md

 If any errors happen, they will be printed to the IPython console exactly as if you were on the real terminal.
 However, if you want to get a more detailed view of every step of the installation process, simply pass in the argument 'verbose=True' to the 'make()' function.
+Additionally, you can choose to perform each installation command seperately, although there is no real benefit to doing so:

+	>>> from pyGOBN import *
+	>>> gobn = GOBN()
+	>>> gobn.unpack_SCIP() # unpack SCIP tar file
+	>>> gobn.unpack_GOBN() # unpack GOBNILP tar file
+	>>> gobn.make_SCIP(verbose=True) # make SCIP with verbose output
+	>>> gobn.make_GOBN(verbose=True) # make GOBNILP with verbose output

+Note that once you successfully 'make' the GOBNILP source code in the local pyGOBN directory system for the first time, you do NOT have to call the 'make()' command ever again.
+If you want to use pyGOBN again, simply import the library and create a GOBN object:

+	>>> from pyGOBN import *
+	>>> gobn = GOBN()

-If you already have GOBNILP set up on your local machine, but in a different directory than the pre-packaged version, pass in the path to that directory and you're good to go!
+If you already have GOBNILP set up on your local machine, but in a different directory than the pre-packaged version, all you have to do is pass in the path to the GOBNILP directory when creating a GOBN object.
 The path should be of the form '.../gobnilp-1.6.1' - or whichever version you're using.
 Here is an example:

 	>>> from pyGOBN import *
-	>>> gobn = GOBN(GOBN_DIR='/users/nick/desktop/gobnilp1.6.1')
+	>>> gobn = GOBN(GOBN_DIR='/users/nick/desktop/random_folder/gobnilp1.6.1')

 Setting and altering global parameter settings for the GOBNILP solver is made simple in pyGOBN - create a settings dictionary and call the 'set_settings()' function on your GOBN object.
-Here's an example:
+Any unrecognized command will be passed over, but you can always directly alter the 'mysettings.txt' file in the main pyGOBN directory without calling any Python commands.

 	>>> gobn = GOBN()
 	>>> settings = {'delimiter':'whitespace', 'time':120, alpha:1000}
 	>>> gobn.set_settings(settings)

 For more refined structure learning, you may want to add network constraints for the GOBNILP solver.
-Through the 'set_constraints()' method, pyGOBN supports constraints for required edges, disallowed edges, and (conditional) independencies between random variables that will be satisfied in the learned network.
-The following examples highlights this functionality:
+Through the 'set_constraints()' method, pyGOBN supports constraints for 1) required edges, 2) disallowed edges, and 3) (conditional) independencies between random variables - all of which will be satisfied in the learned network.
+As with the settings file, manually changing of the 'myconstraints.txt' file is completely acceptable.
+See the following example:

 	>>> gobn = GOBN()
 	>>> edge_reqs = {'A':['B','C'],'B':['D']} # require that A->B, A->C, and B->D